proSamik/DIorDNA_Android1/README.md

     a.
 Setting up the target and completion of the task in the given timeline. <br>
     b.
 Communicating with the team members and having a clear idea of the project. <br>
 2. Time managment- <br>
     a.
-Learned time adminstration skills.
+Learned time adminstration skills. <br>
     b.
-How much time should be invested in case of any bugs detected before presenting the queries to the mentors.
+How much time should be invested in case of any bugs detected before presenting the queries to the mentors. <br>

 <hr>